apacheignite/documentation/clustering/cluster.md

   "title": "Local Cluster Node"
 }
 [/block]
-Local grid node is an instance of the `ClusterNode` representing *this* Ignite node.
+The local grid node is an instance of the `ClusterNode` representing *this* Ignite node.

 Here is an example of how to get a local node:
 [block:code]